stouch/docs/getting-started/concepts.md

 The SQL database's tables, columns, datatypes, defaults, and other architectual information.
 This does not include any items or content.

+### Telemetry

+Directus pings a centralized [Telemetry](https://github.com/directus/telemetry) server to accomplish two things:

+1. Retrieve the latest releases from GitHub to inform Admin users when an upgrade is available.
+2. Send anonymous metrics used to calculate Directus install count.

 ### Versionless

 The Directus API is "versionless", which means that new releases will only include fixes and improvements, but no deprecations or breaking changes.